filcon/PSU_electronics_detection/README.md

 **Option A** was not doing a good job in reducing the loss and after 200 iterations the loss was higher than desired.

-Training was stopped and switched to **Option B**, full weights training.
-After 200 iterations the loss was already much lower and after 800 iterations the model was successful in the detection of coils.
+Stopbackward could have been placed in a different position, e.g. in the middle of the network, so that more layers could have been updated, but training was stopped and the configuration switched to **Option B**.
+After 200 iterations the loss was already much lower and after 800 iterations the model was already successful in the detection of coils.

 An example can be seen in the test image below.

 ![DSC_1598_coils](https://user-images.githubusercontent.com/47978862/65394656-e34cc880-dd90-11e9-91e9-303f94a4d3a3.jpg)
+##### PSU: Corsair TX750M (2017) / Photo source: [jonnyGURU.com](https://www.jonnyguru.com/)

-Further improvement of the model will continue, with more than one class, and full results with metric will be presented.
+Further improvement of the model will continue, and the next step will be the addition of more pictures and classes.

+Full results with metrics will be presented.